Vigo County Sheriff's Office seeking help in solving 44-year-old cold case

 VIGO COUNTY, Ind.
 (WISH) — The Vigo County Sheriff’s Office is seeking the public’s help gathering information in a cold case homicide from 1980.

-Gloria Hedden, a grad student at Indiana State University, was reported missing by her husband on July 10, 1980.
+Gloria Hedden, a graduate student at Indiana State University, was reported missing by her husband on July 10, 1980.

 The sheriff’s office said in a Facebook post that she was last seen leaving ISU’s campus early that morning.
 Hedden’s body was unfortunately found two days later in the Wabash River, her hands and feet bound together.